kjolley/BIGSdb_documentation/rest.rst

 * message [string] - correspondence to the curator
 * email [integer] - set to 1 to enable E-mail updates (E-mails will be sent to the registered user account address).
+* embargo [integer] - embargo time to request.
+Value is in months.
+Only for isolate or genome submissions.

 **Response:** Object containing: